 After many years of studying part time whilst teaching full time, Jane gained a Master's degree in Educational and Child Psychology which made her eligible for membership of the British Psychological Society.
 This then allowed her to train as an Educational Psychologist.
 She qualified in 1993 and immediately carried on studying by registering for a PhD!
 She gained her PhD after four and a half years of part time study, researching the development of early reading with nursery aged children.

 Jane has worked as an EP in a number of West Midlands Local Authorities.
 In 2011she retired from full time work but continued to practise as an EP in a number of Associate posts in the Midlands.
-She currently works as an Associate for CPA Limited.
+She now works fully independently in private practice.

-From 2004 until 2013 she was an Academic and Professional Tutor for the Professional Training course in Educational Psychology at the University of Birmingham.
-She retains links with the course with an Honorary Clinical Lecturer post and continues to contribute to teaching on the course and continues to be active in other Higher Education roles as External Examiner for the University of Manchester's professional training course and for the University College London post qualification doctorate in educational psychology.
-She also supervises students enrolled on the University of Leicester PsyD top up doctorate for HCPC registered psychologist.
+From 2004 until 2013 Jane was an Academic and Professional Tutor for the Professional Training course in Educational Psychology at the University of Birmingham.
+She retains links with the course with an Honorary Clinical Lecturer post and continues to contribute to teaching on the course.
+She has acted as External Examiner for the University of Manchester's professional training course and for the University College London post qualification doctorate in educational psychology.
+She has also supervised students enrolled on the University of Leicester PsyD top up doctorate for HCPC registered psychologists.
+Jane also provides some teaching for the University of Nottingham Professional Training course and carries out thesis examinations for UCL.

 Jane also works in partnership with Real Training.
 She is deputy programme director for their MEd SEND programme's distance learning Master's degree.
 She has written several of the modules for this programme and is module leader and tutor for the General Learning Difficulties, Dynamic Assessment and Enquiry modules.
 She is also a tutor for Real Training's National SENCo Award.
 To find out more about Real Training, go to www.realtraining.co.uk.